21Ravan12/Freelance-platform-v1/README.md

+This is an old project and does not describe my products.
+---
 # Freelance Platform

 This project is a Freelance Platform that allows freelancers and employers to manage their projects, applications, and communications.
 The platform includes a dashboard for both freelancers and employers, with various features to help them manage their activities efficiently.